Buy a used car

 Engine size 2000

-This improved fourth generation Subaru Forester represents a lot for the money and the infotainment improvements made it feel more up-market inside.
-It's a car that can cut it off road and one which still delivers all the safety equipment you could ask for on-tarmac, whether you choose the rugged diesel engine or the lusty turbocharged petrol unit.
-We're less enthusiastic about the unremarkable normally-aspirated petrol unit though.
+This post-2016-era 'SJ'-series MK4 Subaru Forester represents a lot for the money.
+It's a car that can cut it off road and one which still delivers a reasonable performance on-tarmac if you choose the rugged diesel engine.
+We're less enthusiastic about the unremarkable normally-aspirated 2.0-litre petrol unit though.

 Overall, the good thing about this MK4 model Forester is that it isn't trying to be a BMW X3 or an Audi Q5.
 It plays an entirely different game and in that, it's a class act.
 Look for a lightly-used example that's been serviced on the button and you really can't go far wrong.